Whiskey Founders Table of Contents

 Wilderness Trail

-In February 2013 Dr. Heist once again with partner Shane Baker founded Wilderness Trail distillery which has become one of the fastest growing bourbon distilleries in the world.
-Wilderness Trail distillery produces numerous bourbons including both high rye and wheated bourbons and rye whiskey using their own proprietary yeast strains.
-They use an infusion mashing process that is proprietary to Wilderness Trail.
+In February 2013, Dr. Heist once again partnered with Shane Baker, this time to found Wilderness Trail Distillery, which has become one of the fastest-growing bourbon distilleries in the world.
+Wilderness Trail distillery produces numerous bourbons, including both high rye and wheated bourbons, and rye whiskey using their own proprietary yeast strains.

 Wes Henderson,